Home Before Morning: Reception

-Walsh created a small organization called Nurses Against Misrepresentation (NAM) to both deny negative portrayals of nurses in Vietnam and to prevent the motion picture adaptation of Home Before Morning from release.
+Walsh created a small organization called Nurses Against Misrepresentation (NAM) to both deny negative portrayals of nurses in Vietnam and to prevent the motion-picture adaptation of Home Before Morning from release.
 In an interview for The New York Times in 1985, Walsh said that "We (NAM) didn't challenge her until the announcement was made that Sally Field was going to make it into a big picture", suggesting that NAM was not against Van Devanter's telling of her personal experience, but rather against Van Devanter's personal experience becoming the experience of all nurses who served in Vietnam.
 Walsh was concerned that Van Devanter's descriptions of antiwar ideals, affairs, and drug and alcohol use would taint the image of nursing.
 Additionally, NAM claimed that Van Devanter's descriptions of endless casualties and long hours were unrealistic.
-They were worried that American families who had lost their loved one in the war would feel like their relative died because of exhausted and intoxicated healthcare staff.
+They were worried that American families who had lost their loved ones in the war would feel like their relatives died because of exhausted and intoxicated healthcare staff.
 This risk would be magnified if the movie portrayed scenes of healthcare professionals rushing from a party to provide medical care after drinking alcohol and smoking marihuana.
 NAM further argued that it would propagate the stereotype of the "drug-crazed, freaked out Viet Nam vet".
-A nurse named Marra Peche who had served with Van Devanter at the 71st Evac Hospital spoke to defend the memoir, saying that it told the truth.
+A nurse named Marra Peche, who had served with Van Devanter at the 71st Evac Hospital, spoke to defend the memoir, saying that it told the truth.
 She says, "I know surgeons who would work stoned.
-It's not the fact that there was drinking on duty but that we were on duty 24 hours a day".
+It's not the fact that there was drinking on duty, but that we were on duty 24 hours a day".
 In protest of the book becoming a movie, Walsh encouraged NAM to send as many letters of protest as possible to Columbia Pictures to prevent filming.
 In 1987, Columbia Pictures dropped the film for "script problems".
-It cannot be absolutely proven, but the cancelation of the film was likely influenced by NAM's persistent criticism.
+Though not absolutely provable, the cancelation of the film was likely influenced by NAM's persistent criticism.